-Any organisation constituted in the above manner providing residential care to retired persons will enjoy preferential tax treatment only after it is approved as a PBO by the Commissioner, and continues to comply with the relevant prescribed requirements.
+The Act is not prescriptive on the type of housing scheme that would meet the requirements of PBA 3(c).
+However, any organisation constituted in the above manner providing residential care to retired persons as its sole or principal object (see 4.1.2) will enjoy preferential tax treatment only after it is approved as a PBO by the Commissioner, and continues to comply with the relevant prescribed requirements.